This post may contain affiliate links. Please read our disclosure policy.

 Storing leftovers: Store potatoes and crack chicken separately in airtight containers in the fridge for up to 3 days.
 If already using leftovers, make sure to count that time.

 Freezing: Baked potatoes will keep in the freezer for up to 10 months.
 Just be sure to wrap them tightly in plastic wrap and then foil and place in a freezer safe container.
 The crack chicken can also be frozen in a freezer safe container for up to 4 months.
 Always thaw in the refrigerator, then reheat in the microwave or oven.
-Do not freeze stuffed baked potatoes fully loaded.
+Do not freeze stuffed potatoes fully loaded.

 stuffed baked potato with chicken and cheese, fork, baking sheet